nicolasvion/website/content/posts/git-advanced.md

       * Rebase method
           * TIP: Undo a rebase
       * Squash method
-          * TIP: Merge into master with new commits on this branch
+          * TIP: Merge into master with new commits on the master branch

 # Squash you commits !

-Imagine you have the following git repository:
+Imagine we have the following git repository:
   * **2 branches**:
       * **master** : 2 commits
       * **bug_fix** : 3 commits